• Skip to primary navigation

 How to Freeze Sweet Potatoes for Storage

-My grandmother had some in burlap bags she hung from the ceiling in the pantry area of her dining room and she kept some under hay in the shed beside the house.
+My grandmother used burlap bags she hung from the ceiling in the pantry area of her dining room she used for storage of produce including sweet potatoes.
+She also kept some potatoes under hay in the shed.

 You know I don’t freeze much of our food.
 The electrical system in our country is too fragile for me to trust with our food supply.
 On those occasions when I do freeze sweet potatoes, I do it like my grandmother did.

 She baked large batches, let them cool, then wrapped them in freezer paper and put them in the freezer until she wanted them.
-She would thaw them out, heat them up, and they were delicious.
+She would thaw them out and heat them up, and they were delicious.

 I told you how to freeze them, canning them is just as easy.